-The Extract Machinable Features command returned initiates AFR.
+The Extract Machinable Features command tractinable initiates AFR capability.
 Depending on the complexity of the part, AFR can save considerable time in extracting 2.5 axis features, such as holes, pockets, slots, bosses, etc., either prismatic (with vertical walls) or tapered.

-AFR cannot recognize every single feature on complex parts and does not recognize features beyond 2.5 axis.
+AFR cannot recognize every single feature on a complex part and does not recognize features beyond 2.5 axis.
 To machine these areas, you need to define machinable features manually using the interactive feature recognition (IFR) wizard.
 For example, you may define a Multi Surface feature manually by selecting faces to be cut and faces to avoid in the design model.
 More on this topic will be discussed in this book, for example, in Lesson 2: Simple Plate, and Lesson 4: Freeform Surface.